Gout: History

-Benjamin Welles, an English physician authored the first medical book on gout, A Treatise of the Gout, or Joint Evil, in 1669.
+Benjamin Welles, an English physician, authored the first medical book on gout, A Treatise of the Gout, or Joint Evil, in 1669.
 In 1683, Thomas Sydenham, an English physician, described its occurrence in the early hours of the morning and its predilection for older males:

+In the 18th century, Thomas Marryat distinguished different manifestations of gout:

+The Gout is a chronical disease most commonly affecting the feet.
+If it attacks the knees, it is called Gonagra; if the hands, Chiragra; if the elbow, Onagra; if the shoulder, Omagra; if the back or loins, Lumbago.

 Dutch scientist Antonie van Leeuwenhoek first described the microscopic appearance of urate crystals in 1679.
 In 1848, English physician Alfred Baring Garrod identified excess uric acid in the blood as the cause of gout.

 Other animals

 Gout is rare in most other animals due to their ability to produce uricase, which breaks down uric acid.
 Humans and other great apes do not have this ability; thus, gout is common.
-Other animals with uricase include fish, amphibians and most non-primate mammals.
+Other animals with uricase include fish, amphibians, and most non-primate mammals.
 The Tyrannosaurus rex specimen known as "Sue" is believed to have had gout.

 Research

-A number of new medications are under study for treating gout, including anakinra, canakinumab, and rilonacept.
+Several new medications are under study for treating gout, including anakinra, canakinumab, and rilonacept.
 Canakinumab may result in better outcomes than a low dose of a glucocorticoid, but costs five thousand times more.
 A recombinant uricase enzyme (rasburicase) is available but its use is limited, as it triggers an immune response.
-Less antigenic versions are in development.
+Versions that are less antigenic are in development.